TarikVu/FlexPoint/README.md

 - Project setup and initial pull

 11/8:
+- Made unit tests for api handler
 - Able to pull from the Open api
 - Added simple UI to display the parsed data and query
-- Added unit tests for api handler

 11/9:
 - Refactored from MVC to MVVM
 - Added Responsive image changes for Muscle Group Diagram
-- Added a Loading indicator
+- Added a Loading progress indicator
 - Added .png Assets to UI
 - Displays All workouts from a Muscle Group by utilizing "NextPage" In JSon